 This Retro Power Genesis Retro Brick case is a Raspberry Pi LEGO kit.
 It comprises 336 small bricks that you assemble to have the final build.
 Once complete, you will have full access to the power, HDMI, USB, and Ethernet ports.
 Like the Waveshare Game HAT, the case can fit several Pi boards.
 They range from the Pi 2B board to the newest 4B model.

 GeeekPi Cluster Case

 If you want to group multiple Raspberry Pi boards in a single case, the GeeekPi is an ideal choice.
 It can accommodate four Pi boards between the acrylic separating layers and features three open sides to maximize airflow for cooling.

-Additionally, there is a large fan on the fourth side to blow cool air to keep each Raspberry Pi board cool.
+Additionally, a large fan is on the fourth side to blow cool air to keep each Raspberry Pi board cool.
 However, the case is incompatible with the Zero W and Pico boards but can fit all the rest.

 Best DIY Raspberry Pi Case Ideas

-So you've gone through this entire list and still decided that you don't particularly like any of these cases.
-The following are a few DIY ideas you can use to construct a Raspberry Pi case.
+So you've gone through this entire list and decided that you don't particularly like any of these cases.
+You can use the following few DIY ideas to construct a Raspberry Pi case.

 As the name suggests, these cases have cardboard as the construction material.
-You can print a case design on the cardboard, then use it as a template to fold the case.
-While doing so, ensure to leave enough spacing for the individual GPIO pins, USB port, SD card port, etc. Some of the examples you can try out include the punnet and printout Pi case.
+You can print a case design on the cardboard; you've it as a template to fold the case.
+While doing so, ensure you don't have enough spacing for the individual GPIO pins, USB ports, SD card ports, etc. Some examples you can try include the punnet and printout Pi case.

-Recycled cases come from old equipment like CD drives, the old rotary phone cases, sardine tins, tic-tac boxes, NES cartridges, etc.
+Recycled cases come from equipment like CD drives, old rotary phone cases, sardine tins, tic-tac boxes, NES cartridges, etc.